hapax/hapax.github.io/assets/simple-physics.md

 \frac{[\text{distance}]}{[\text{time}]} = \frac{L}{T}.
 $$

-Be careful however: only *measurements with the same dimensions* can be added and subtracted!
+Be careful: only measurements with the same dimensions can be added and subtracted.
-For instance, it makes no sense to ask what "1 cm + 4 hours" is, but it does make sense to ask for the value of "1 cm + 1 foot".
+For instance, it makes no sense to ask what "1 cm + 4 hours" is, though it *is* sensible to compute "1 cm + 1 foot".
-The dimension doesn't change.

 Physical laws tell us how measurements depend on each other.